csc2430-master/Lab4-Starter/README.md

 ![Lab 6 Screen Shot](/images/image1.png)

-In this lab you will do an initial implementation of a grid ADT which will maintain the location and status of this ships that a player has placed on the grid.
+In this lab you will do an initial implementation of a _Grid_ ADT which will maintain the location and status of this ships that a player has placed on the grid.
 The main new C++ concept that you will get to practice is working with two dimensional arrays.

 ## Sample Run